doyaGu/BallancePlayer/README.md

 - `-c`, `--borderless`: Start the game in borderless mode.
 - `--clip-cursor`: Clip the cursor to the window.
 - `--always-handle-input`:  Allow input handling when the window is in the background.
-- `-p`, `--pause-on-deactivated`: Pause the game when the window is deactivated.
 - `-x <X>`, `--position-x <X>`: Set the window's X coordinate.
 - `-y <Y>`, `--position-y <Y>`: Set the window's Y coordinate.
 - `-l <lang>`, `--lang <lang>`: Set the game language.